Maybe you’ve been considering a smile makeover for a while. But what procedures will best address all of your aesthetic complaints about your teeth?

 Porcelain veneers are a popular procedure among Hollywood stars because of their immediate, dramatic effects and their highly realistic appearance.
 If you’ve ever seen a celebrity smile go from drab to dazzling practically overnight, veneers are probably responsible.

-The main identifying factor of Lumineers is that they are about half the thickness of traditional veneers.
-This has pros and cons.
-Since they are thinner, Lumineers require little to no removal of tooth structure to apply them.
-This means more of the natural tooth is preserved, and also means that the procedure won’t require anesthetic.
-Unfortunately, the thickness of the veneer also impacts how realistic it looks.
+Once again, since Lumineers are thinner than regular veneers, the results will not look the same.
+The thickness of the veneer also impacts how realistic it looks.
 Real teeth have a certain level of transparency that a thinner veneer can’t mimic as accurately.
 For this reason, Lumineers sometimes look slightly less realistic than traditional veneers due to their more opaque appearance.